Criminology: Chicago

 The Chicago school arose in the early twentieth century, through the work of Robert E. Park, Ernest Burgess, and other urban sociologists at the University of Chicago.
 In the 1920s, Park and Burgess identified five concentric zones that often exist as cities grow, including the "zone of transition", which was identified as the most volatile and subject to disorder.
 In the 1940s, Henry McKay and Clifford R. Shaw focused on juvenile delinquents, finding that they were concentrated in the zone of transition.
 The Chicago School was a school of thought developed that blames social structures for human behaviors.
 This thought can be associated or used within criminology, because it essentially takes the stance of defending criminals and criminal behaviors.
 The defense and argument lies in the thoughts that these people and their acts are not their faults but they are actually the result of society (i.e. unemployment, poverty, etc.), and these people are actually, in fact, behaving properly.

 Chicago school sociologists adopted a social ecology approach to studying cities and postulated that urban neighborhoods with high levels of poverty often experience a breakdown in the social structure and institutions, such as family and schools.
 This results in social disorganization, which reduces the ability of these institutions to control behavior and creates an environment ripe for deviant behavior.

 Other researchers suggested an added social-psychological link.
 Edwin Sutherland suggested that people learn criminal behavior from older, more experienced criminals with whom they may associate.

-Theoretical perspectives used in criminology include psychoanalysis, functionalism, interactionism, Marxism, econometrics, systems theory, postmodernism, genetics, neuropsychology, evolutionary psychology, etc.
+Theoretical perspectives used in criminology include psychoanalysis, functionalism, interactionism, Marxism, econometrics, systems theory, postmodernism, behavioural genetics, personality psychology, evolutionary psychology, etc.

+Other schools of thought

 Social structure theories

 This theory is applied to a variety of approaches within the bases of criminology in particular and in sociology more generally as a conflict theory or structural conflict perspective in sociology and sociology of crime.
 As this perspective is itself broad enough, embracing as it does a diversity of positions.